-Once your planner OR LAC has all the information they need, they will write a plan of supports for you.
+Once your planner or LAC has all the information they need, they will write a plan of supports for you.
 The plan will then be sent to the NDIA for approval.
-Your planner should tell you when you can expect to receive your plan and what will happen next.
+Your planner should tell you when you can expect to receive your approved plan and what will happen next.

 Generally, once approved, you will receive a paper copy of your plan in the mail, along with a letter with an activation code to link your myGov account to the NDIS Portal.

 Once your first plan is finalised you will be contacted by an NDIA representative to discuss how to put it into action.
 This contact should happen within seven days of you receiving your plan.

 Keep in mind that whilst the planner or LAC will work with you in putting the best plan forward to support you in reaching your goals, the decision of what type of supports and how much funding you will receive in your actual plan lies with the NDIA.

 The plan you end up with may be slightly different from what was discussed with your planner during the planning meeting.

 Not happy with your plan?
 Click here to find out how you can review it.

 Want to know more about what happens in a planning meeting?
 Leave your questions in the comments below.